Skip to main content

 synthesizer: {

-1. A 3-paragraph executive summary
+1. 3-paragraph executive summary

-2. Key facts (bullet points, with sources)
+2. Key facts (bullets, with sources)

-3. Open questions and limitations
+3. Open questions and limitations`,

 },